friendethan/FlyTubules_IMS/README.md

 ## Files

+* statisticalAnalysis_tubules.R contains the script for pre-processing and statistical analysis of micordissected fly tubules
+* visualization_tubules.R contains the script for generating the figures for the microdissected fly tubules
-* statisticalAnalysis.R contains the script for statistical analysis
+* statisticalAnalysis_sections.R contains the script for pre-processing and statistical analysis of fly sections
-* visualization.R contains the script for generating the figures for the publication
+* visualization_sections.R contains the script for generating the figures for the fly sections
-* functions.R contains functions Ethan wrote for this project
+* functions.R contains functions Ethan Yang used to conduct the necessary analyses for this publication

 ## Reference Publication
 **Yang E**, Gamberi C, Chaurand P. Mapping the fly Malpighian tubule lipidome by imaging mass spectrometry. *J Mass Spectrom.
 2019 Jun;54(6):557-566*. [doi:10.1002/jms.4366](https://pubmed.ncbi.nlm.nih.gov/31410898/).
 PMID: 31038251.